 Identifying Liability in Uber and Lyft Accidents

-When a rideshare driver collides with another motorist, the process for assessing responsibility is the same as it is for any other automobile accident.
+When a rideshare driver collides with another motorist, the process for assessing responsibility is the same as for any other automobile accident.
 Suppose you are a passenger in a ridesharing car.
 In that case, you can rest easy knowing that you do not hold liability for the accident (you are not the driver).
-The rideshare driver, another motorist, or other third parties may be responsible, depending on the collision.
+Depending on the collision, the rideshare driver, another motorist, or other third parties may be responsible.

-The following are common causes of Lyft and Uber accidents:
+The following are possible causes of Lyft and Uber accidents:

 - Speeding or reckless driving